 This movie is not as bad as I remember it!

 ‘Spider-Man 3’ is the last film of this trilogy of movies, directed by Sam Raimi and starring Tobey Maguire as Peter Parker/Spider-Man.
 After watching ‘Spider-Man 2’ in the cinemas in 2004, I couldn’t wait to see the next instalment and the continuing story of Peter Parker and Mary Jane.

 The DVD of ‘Spider-Man 3’ is a 2-disc set.
 Disc 1 contains the movie and Disc 2 contains special features.
 This movie stars Tobey Maguire as Peter Parker/Spider-Man with Kirsten Dunst and James Franco.
 There are also the villains Thomas Haden Church as the Sandman and Topher Grace as Venom.
 I do now have the movie as a part of the ‘Spider-Man: Five-Movie Collection’ Blu-ray box set.

 It was three years for me to wait for ‘Spider-Man 3’ to be released at the cinemas in 2007.
 But I learned how to be patient and was I hoped that it would be worth the wait seeing this film in the cinema.
 This film delivers a final showdown and a sweeping finale to a trilogy of successful movies.

 What I remember in 2007 was being really excited to see this new ‘Spider-Man’ film.
 I watched all the trailers and had high expectations of this movie.
 I don’t know who said it originally, but it’s true you can have too much of a good thing.
 That was how I felt after watching ‘Spider-Man 3’ at the cinema.

 It’s not a bad film really, but it felt like not all I expected was in the final film.
 I felt that too much had gone into this movie and there were too many characters to make it unfulfilling.
 I felt the ending wasn’t uplifting and reassuring as I hoped it’d be, as I didn’t know this was the last film of the series.

-But after watching this film recently, I realised the theme about this film was forgiveness and overcoming the dark aspects of one’s personality in order to become a better person and that showing goodness to people is evident.
+But after watching this film recently, I realised that the themes of this film was forgiveness and overcoming the dark aspects of one’s personality in order to become a better person and that showing goodness to people is evident.
 I did enjoy ‘Spider-Man 3’, but it’s not the best of the trilogy.